crismanNoble/thejobist-archive/readme.md

 * Setup a github repo, https://github.com/crismanNoble/thejobist
 * Setup a package.json
 * Setup a subdomain, http://100.thejobist.com
+* Setup a simple index file base on HTML5BP code
+* Integrated Google analytics
+* Spent too much time in the readme

 ###Plan:
 * Going to rebuild the site starting with nothing but the existing data.json.